Wisconsin Statewide Surveillance Data

 Public health surveillance is the continuous collection, analysis, and interpretation of health-related data.
 Surveillance data is important to help us identify trends and support public health program planning, policy development, and evaluation.
 Data can also be a starting point for discussions about factors contributing to disparities in birth outcomes.

-The Lifecourse Initiative for Healthy Families partners with the Wisconsin Department of Health Services and others to collect, analyze, and interpret data related to the health and well-being of pregnant women, mothers, babies, and families in our state.
+The Lifecourse Initiative for Healthy Families works with the Wisconsin Department of Health Services and others to collect, analyze, and interpret data related to the health and well-being of pregnant women, mothers, babies, and families in our state.

 For any questions about the data presented here, please contact firstname.lastname@example.org.